Pakistan Bags A Gold, Silver & Bronze In Asian Mixed Martial Arts In Kyrgyzstan - UrduPoint

 Pakistan Bags A Gold, Silver & Bronze In Asian Mixed Martial Arts In Kyrgyzstan

-Pakistan bagged one gold, one silver and a bronze medal in the debutant Asian Mixed Martial Arts Championship-2021 held in Kyrgyzstan on Saturday

-PESHAWAR, (APP - UrduPoint / Pakistan Point News - 28th Aug, 2021 ) :Pakistan bagged one gold, one silver and a bronze medal in the debutant Asian Mixed Martial Arts Championship-2021 held in Kyrgyzstan on Saturday.
+PESHAWAR, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2021 ) :Pakistan bagged one gold, one silver and a bronze medal in the debutant Asian Mixed Martial Arts Championship-2021 held in Kyrgyzstan.

 Pakistani Mixed Martial Arts Athletes team members including Shahzaib Khan won gold, Liaqat Ali bagged silver medal and Allah Gul Afridi got bronze medal in Asian Championship-2021 in Kyrgyzstan and made the country proud.